uber/cadence-web/README.md

 Cadence is a distributed, scalable, durable, and highly available orchestration engine we developed at Uber Engineering to execute asynchronous long-running business logic in a scalable and resilient way.

-This web UI is used to visualize workflows from [Cadence][cadence].
+This web UI is used to view workflows from [Cadence][cadence], see what's running, and explore and debug workflow executions.

 ## Getting Started